 If your partner is not an SMA carrier, the chance of your children having spinal muscular atrophy is very small, but it is not zero (because genetic tests can't detect all carriers).
 With each pregnancy, you will have a 50% chance of having a child who is an SMA carrier like you and a 50% chance of having a child who is not an SMA carrier.
 These children will not have SMA.

 If your partner is also an SMA carrier, then there are three possible pregnancy outcomes.
 One is the chance of having a child with spinal muscular atrophy (see diagram).

-To find out the chance of having a baby with spinal muscular atrophy, you should have carrier testing.
-If you are found to be a carrier, then your partner should be tested to see whether he or she is also a carrier for SMA.
+To find out the chance of having a baby with spinal muscular atrophy, your partner should be tested to see whether he or she is also a carrier for SMA.
 Test results may vary based on your ethnic background.